 Different magnesium supplements have different health benefits, so you need to understand the pros and cons of each.

-The first part of this guide lists the top 10 magnesium supplements for 2018.
+The first part of this guide lists the 10 best magnesium supplements of 2023.
 Part two is a guide to using magnesium supplements.

 1. Doctor’s Best High Absorption Magnesium Glycinate Lysinate